Sullivans International - Yarn Supplier

 Looking for bulk supply or OEM yarn?Learn more about our manufacturing capabilities →

-China accounts for a large share of global yarn exports—from acrylic and polyester blends to wool, cotton, chenille, and fancy yarns for knitting and crochet.
-For importers, wholesalers, private-label brands, and marketplace sellers, sourcing directly from a factory-backed manufacturer can reduce cost, improve margin, and unlock OEM customization.
+China supplies a large share of global knitting and crochet yarn—acrylic, cotton, wool blends, chenille, and fancy yarns at scale.
+For importers, wholesalers, private-label brands, and marketplace sellers, factory-direct sourcing can improve margin and unlock custom fiber, color, and packaging.

 Who Should Source Yarn from China?

-Importers / distributors Stable supply, catalog breadth, export documentation
+Importers / distributors Stable supply, wide catalog, export paperwork

-Wholesale brands MOQ flexibility, color cards, repeat orders
+Wholesale brands Flexible MOQ, color cards, repeat-order consistency

-Craft chains & big-box buyers Certifications, audit readiness, scale
+Craft chains & big-box retail Certifications, audit readiness, volume pricing

 Step 1: Define Your Yarn Requirements